rosangen/rflink-esplink/README.md

 RFLink-ESPLink pcb
 ===================

-This is a PCB card for use with RF-Link, ESP-Link, ESP-Easy or what you find fits you best.
+This is a PCB card for use with [RF-Link](http://rflink.nl/blog2/), [ESP-Link](https://github.com/jeelabs/esp-link), [ESP-Easy](https://github.com/letscontrolit/ESPEasy) or what you find fits you best.
-It is mainly for my purpose of getting IKEA anslut remote control in my Home Assistant setup.
+It is mainly for my purpose of getting [IKEA anslut remote control](http://www.ikea.com/se/sv/catalog/products/90300773/) in my Home Assistant setup.
 And for measure my pellets and power meter.

 **You can fill the board so it meat yours need!!**

 Use it as a RFLink with receiver and transmitter, and connect to server with USB, add CC2500 module for IKEA asnlut support.

-Add a Wemos D1 Mini to get the RFLink more portable and communicate via WiFi.
+Add a Wemos D1 Mini to get the RFLink more portable and communicate via WiFi via [tcp-mode](https://home-assistant.io/components/rflink/#tcp-mode).
 If you just are interested in IKEA anslut, use a CC2500 module + Arduino Pro Mini + Wemos D1 Mini and communicate with MQTT.

+ Inspired by https://github.com/NDBCK/Ansluta-Remote-Controller for Arduino Pro Mini support,  code coming!

 Schema